 AI accelerates building, but it can degrade the quality of learning:

-Blank notes that teams started producing what he calls “AI slop” when they outsourced thinking to tools.
+Blank notes that teams started producing what he calls “AI slop” when they outsourced the thinking and interaction to tools.

 The market has changed as well